-In fact, the last time a non-neutral colour was most popular was way back in 1999 when most drivers opted for blue cars.
+In fact, the last time an actual colour was most popular was way back in 1999 when blue was the colour of choice for many drivers.

 Whilst that might make your final decision-making process a little more difficult, we understand.
 We’re happy to wait while you agonise over your colour choice…